- 4 bacon strips, diced

 - Hot mashed potatoes, optional

-- Combine flour and remaining broth until smooth.
-Gradually stir into the pan.
+- Remove pork and onion; keep warm.
+Pour cooking juices into a small saucepan and skim fat.
+Combine flour and remaining broth until smooth; stir into cooking juices.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with pork and mashed potatoes if desired.
 Yield: 8 servings.